KUKUI O’OLOPU: Steering points

 O’olopu: to change as in appearance

-When traveling from one point to another the Ho’okele uses a variety of orientation points to keep the canoe on course.
+When traveling from one point to another along a coast or to another island that is visible from the point of departure the Ho’okele uses a variety of orientation points to keep the canoe on course.
 As the name implies, Kukui o’olopu are not necessarily stationary marks but reference points that are transitional.
-Kukui o’olopu can consist of landmarks such as a point of land, notch on a mountain top, a hill or dark spot on the landscape.
+Kukui o’olopu can consist of landmarks such as a point of land, notch on a mountain top, a hill, or a dark spot on the landscape.
 They can be a unique cloud shape on the horizon or the position of the rising sun, moon, or stars.

 Kukui o’olopu are not restricted to being located at the front of the canoe or precisely in the direction the Ho’okele is desiring to go.
 They can be located off to the side and even behind the canoe.
 Usually Kukui o’olopu are used in “clusters” where the Ho’okele uses the relational space between the various points to keep oriented.